Sauliux2000/CsPetLookUp/README.md

-Have Tampermonkey add-on installed.
+1.Have Tampermonkey add-on installed.
-Press create a new script
+2.Press create a new script.
-Copy paste the files content to the script
+3.Copy paste the files content to the script.
-Press ctrl + S to save
+4.Press ctrl + S to save.
-That's it
+5.That's it.